ApryseSDK/pdftron-flutter/README.md

 ## Installation
 ### Android
 1. First follow the Flutter getting started guides to [install](https://flutter.io/docs/get-started/install), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter Project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
 The rest of this guide assumes your project is created by running `flutter create myapp`.
-2. Add the following dependency to your Flutter project in `myapp/pubspec.yaml`:
+2. Add the following dependency to your Flutter project in `myapp/pubspec.yaml` file:
 	```diff
 	dependencies:
 	   flutter: